Low season: two words that will make even the most established hostel owners shiver in their boots.

 I’m going to go ahead and say it.
 If your hostel’s website is looking old and tired, you aren’t going to gain much traction with your target audience.
 They are looking for a website that is as hip and as cool as they (think) they are.

 Your website should be easy to navigate.
 It should be aesthetically pleasing.
 It should have strong and specific content that’s backed up with social proof.

 And it absolutely, unquestionably needs to be responsive so it will look great across any platform.
 Seriously.

-With 60% of internet access happening on mobiles, you will lose some serious sales if your website doesn’t show off its beauty on those snazzy smartphones that backpackers are toting around with them.
+With 60% of internet access(opens in a new tab) happening on mobile, you will lose some serious sales if your website doesn’t show off its beauty on those snazzy smartphones that backpackers are toting around with them.

 Now that you have a super sleek website for your hostel, it’s time to start making its presence known on the King of the Internet: Google.

 Obviously Google won’t wait for an introduction to get to know all of the ins and outs of your site, but it will allow you to make an introduction to all of those Googlers out there.